What Can You Do to Save Money as a Woodworker? (7 Effective Ways)

 In many cases, a more expensive purchase will save you money in the long run.

-However, this is not a rule you can apply to every tool.
+But keep in mind, this is not a rule you can apply to every tool.

 You will need to compare the difference in quality and price between the two or more brands that sell the tool you want to buy.